Back to top

-Expert reviewer, Mrs Sara Badvie, Consultant Laparoscopic, Colorectal and General Surgeon
+- Mrs Sara Badvie, Consultant Laparoscopic, Colorectal and General Surgeon

 Causes of anal fissure

-- Having a skin condition such as psoriasis.
+- a skin condition such as psoriasis

-- Having bowel cancer.
+- bowel cancer

 Symptoms of anal fissure

-- Spasms (sudden tightening) in the muscles around your anus when you poo.
+- spasms (sudden tightening) in the muscles around your anus when you poo

 Diagnosis of anal fissure

-If there’s any uncertainty about what’s causing your symptoms or if initial treatments don’t help, your GP may refer you to see a colorectal surgeon.
+If there’s uncertainty about what’s causing your symptoms or if initial treatments don’t help, your GP may refer you to a colorectal surgeon.
 This is a surgeon who specialises in conditions affecting your bowel and back passage.

 Hello, I am Dr Naveen Puri, I am one of the GPs within Bupa Health Clinics.